-and such escontinue106–108we aim to continue postnatal of feeding (Figure 8)DDNP’s,is predicted tosimilardelivery23An example of sand effective rationof antioxidants was shown with 109,110, though we do not know whether similar efficiency is true for DNP, a contingency plan of providing DNP to neonates with oral gavage or injections is considered (see experimental design and in the pitfalls and alternatives sections)
+Since apoptosis and other developmental processes continue up to the early postnatal period 106–108, we aim to continue postnatal administration of DNP during the first two weeks via breastfeeding (Figure 8).
+Due to DNP’s lipophilicity, it is predicted to be delivered via breastfeeding similar to Tamoxifen delivery to AS neonates in a UBE3A reinstatement study 23.
+An example of successful and effective administration of antioxidants via breastfeeding was shown with N-Acetyl cysteine 109,110, though we do not know whether similar efficiency is true for DNP, a contingency plan of providing DNP to neonates with oral gavage or injections is considered (see experimental design and in the pitfalls and alternatives sections).

-Experimental design: First, we will determine the minimal dose of DNP administration to the pregnant dams required for mitigating oxidative stress in AS embryos and neonates and its effects on enhanced apoptosis levels.
-Next, knowing the effective minimal gestational dose of DNP, we will determine its effects on AS-related behavioral impairment.
-For that, healthy heterozygous Ube3A females, i.e. females that inherited their deletion from their male parent (Ube3Am+/p-) on a C57Bl/6J background will be paired with the same background wild-type (WT) male.
-Such pairing is expected to yield 50% WT (Ube3Am+/p+) offspring and 50% AS (Ube3Am-/p+).
-We will examine the female every morning for a vaginal plug to determine the date of gestation.
-Once a vaginal plug is observed, males will be removed, and females will receive water (containing vehicle of DNP) and food ad libitum.
-This route of DNP administration was chosen to This experimental paradigm will generate 4 groups (WT-vehicle, WT-DNP, AS-vehicle, and AS-DNP) as depicted in Table-1, per each sex.
-Considering that our pregnant dams drink ~5 mL/day, drinking water will contain vehicle (control) or DNP in a range of several concentrations (10-200 mg/L).
-At E16.5, embryonic brains will be extracted on ice and either immediately evaluated or snap-frozen in liquid nitrogen to be collected and stored at -80°C until further processing, according to the protocol specified by the kit manufacturers.
-Oxidative stress levels and apoptosis levels will be evaluated using several methods.
-On brain tissue extraction, the embryonic tail will be cut and processed for genotyping (WT or AS) and sex determination by PCR for KDm5D and DDX3Y, as we previously described 31.
+Experimental design: First, we will determine the minimum dose of DNP that must be administered to pregnant dams to mitigate oxidative stress in AS embryos and neonates and we will evaluate its effects on apoptotic activity.
+Next, we will determine the effects of this minimum DNP dose on AS-related behavioral impairment.
+For this experiment, healthy female heterozygous Ube3A mice that inherited their deletion from their male parent (Ube3Am+/p-) on a C57Bl/6J background will be paired with WT males on the same background.
+Such pairing is expected to yield 50% WT (Ube3Am+/p+) and 50% AS (Ube3Am-/p+) offspring.
+We will examine the females every morning for a vaginal plug to determine the date of gestation.
+Once a vaginal plug is spotted, males will be removed, and females will receive water (containing vehicle or DNP) and food ad libitum.
+This route of DNP administration was chosen to avoid the stress of oral gavage or injections.
+This experimental paradigm will generate 4 groups per sex (WT-vehicle, WT-DNP, AS-vehicle, and AS-DNP) as depicted in Table-1.
+As our pregnant dams drink ~5 mL/day and there is no literature on how DNP affects embryonic brains, in addition to vehicle (control), drinking water will contain DNP in a range of five distinct concentrations (10, 20, 50, 100, or 200 mg/L).
+The amount of water consumed by each dam will be registered daily to accurately assess the administered dose of DNP.
+At E16.5 and the 7th postnatal day (P7), embryonic and neonatal brains will be extracted on ice and either immediately evaluated or snap-frozen in liquid nitrogen and stored at -80°C until further processing, according to the protocol specified by the kit manufacturers.
+Levels of oxidative stress and apoptosis will be evaluated using several methods.
+On brain tissue extraction, the embryonic tail will be cut and processed for genotyping (WT or AS) and sex determination through PCR analyses of KDm5D and DDX3Y, as we have previously described 31.
 Sex-dependent effects will also be analyzed.

-Aim 2.1: DNP effects on mitochondrial oxidative stress in embryonic brain tissue.
+Aim 2.1: Determine how DNP affects oxidative stress in embryonic and neonatal brain tissue.

-To assess oxidative stress in brain embryonictissue of WT and AS embryos treated with DNP or vehicle, we will utilize several methods.
+We will employ several methods to assess oxidative stress in the brain tissues of WT and AS E16.5 embryos and P7 neonates treated with DNP or vehicle.